Integrating CloudGuard Network Security NVA with Azure Virtual WAN

 Important - CloudGuard Network Security Gateways deployed in the Virtual WAN hub do not scale in or out in response to demand.
 If your throughput increases, you must deploy a new Managed Application that supports the required throughput and modify routing intent from old to new.
 Refer to Upgrade.

-Step 4: Connect to Check Point Security Management Server or Quantum Smart-1 Cloud (Management-as-a-Service)
+Step 5: Connect to the Security Management Server or Quantum Smart-1 Cloud (Management-as-a-Service)

 If you already have a Check Point Security Management Server installed or Quantum Smart-1 Cloud instance configured, skip to Step 5.